vishnuvnn/nmap-prometheus-exporter/README.md

 Now you have successfully imported the Grafana dashboard that visualizes the metrics collected by the `nmap-prometheus-exporter` into your Grafana instance.

-Remember to adjust any panel configurations or queries if necessary to align the dashboard with your specific monitoring requirements.
+Remember to adapt the configuration to your specific environment and requirements.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.

 ## Acknowledgments